xapax/kubernetesaudit/README.md

 kubectl create -f deploymentspecs_kubernetes.yaml
 ```

 Now you will see a request to `server.py`.
 Trying to get three files (ca root cert, client cert and reverseshell config).
-If it manages to get those three files your can get your shell.
+If it manages to get those three files you can get your shell.

 Close down `server.py`